MegAmi24/Pong-GameAPI/README.md

 # Pong GameAPI
 A simple Pong clone made to demonstrate the use of [GameAPI](https://github.com/Rubberduckycooly/GameAPI) for creating standalone games in the Retro Engine.
 This project also serves as a template for anyone looking to make their own games.

+Currently, there isn't much more to the game than endlessly playing against a basic AI, although I do plan to add a few extra features, such as a two-player mode.

 # How to build
 This repository assumes you are already familiar with [the building process for the RSDKv5(U) Decompilation](https://github.com/Rubberduckycooly/RSDKv5-Decompilation#how-to-build).